GuanxingLu/YAPL/topics/Vision-language-action.md

 * **arxiv'2407**: Robotic Control via Embodied Chain-of-Thought Reasoning
 > VLA Chain-of-thought

+* **arxiv:2405**: ManiFoundation Model for General-Purpose Robotic Manipulation of Contact Synthesis with Arbitrary Objects and Robots

 ## Vision-language Navigation

 * **arxiv:2407** : Vision-and-Language Navigation Today and Tomorrow: A Survey in the Era of Foundation Models